psychemedia/winter-tales/src/twelve_months.md

 "I wish the lightning had struck you dead!'
 Holena sneered. " I've a good mind to beat you! "

-After a time the greedy Holena left off her scold- ing to eat one of the apples.
+After a time the greedy Holena left off her scolding to eat one of the apples.
 It had so delicious a flavor that she declared she had never in all her life tasted anything so good.
 Her mother said the same.
 When they had finished both apples they began to wish for more.

 " Mother," Holena said, " go get me my fur cloak.
 I'm going up the mountain myself.
 No use sending that lazy little slattern again, for she would only eat up all the apples on the way home.
 I'll find that tree and when I pick the apples I'd like to see anybody stop me ! "